Metals and Non-Metals

 Metals: Metals occur in nature in the free state as well as in the combined state, as very few metals occur in the free state like – Gold, Silver, and Platinum.

 - Metals found in combined states in a mineral and Ore

 - Mineral- The element and compounds which are found naturally in the earth’s crust.

 - Ore- these contain a high percentage (quantity) of a particular metal that can be extracted on large scale.

 - These may be classified as – Alkaline earth metals, alkali metals, transition metals, actinides, and lanthanides, on the basis of their position in the periodic table.

 Physical properties of metals

-- Most metals found in solid states.
+- Most metals are found in solid states.
 Exception-Mercury (the metal is liquid at room temperature.
-Alkalis metals like lithium, sodium, potassium are so soft and can be cut with a knife.)
+Alkalis metals like lithium, sodium, and potassium are so soft and can be cut with a knife.)

 - consisting of a High melting point and high boiling point.
-(Gallium and Caesium Having extremely low Melting point as they can melt even on palm)
+(Gallium and Caesium Have extremely low Melting points as they can melt even on palm)